S.T.R.E.A.M.L.I.N.E. – L is for Limits

 Therefore, we need to impose limits on our stuff.
 Limits should be applied to almost everything: clothes, CDs, make up, magazines, art & craft supplies, kitchen utensils, gadgets etc. And what about books?
 How many books do we have on our shelves we will never read again?
 No need to hold onto them, keep a limit on the amount you have.

-If you have a minute, watch Michael McIntyre’s clip on reading books is a thing of the past – it always makes me laugh and nod…
+If you have a minute, watch on reading books is a thing of the past

 Limits are of course variable from person to person, household to household but if we limit our physical stuff and focus more on experiences, a whole new world will open up.